SudhiSumesh/portfolio-lite/README.md

-A portfolio design using html and css
+Developed a good looking  portfolio website using html and css